ElizaKartchner/startup/README.md

 ## Endpoint testing
 Using test driven development (TDD) for testing service endpoints is a common industry practice.
 Testing services is usually easier than writing UI tests because it does not require a browser.
 However, it does still take effort to learn how to write tests that are effective and efficient.
 Making this a standard part of your development process will give you a significant advantage as you progress in your professional career.

+## Simon Service Notes
+By creating a pubic folder to put all of our html and css files in it, we separted out front end logic and code from our back end.
+We are using express and node js to create our server that will listen on port 3000 for simon (4000 for our start up).
+We can then make api calls to the server.
+We can show that by running localhost:3000 in a broswer.
+We use this to test our application during development instead of the live server extention in VS code.